Lawrence County Museum of History

 Bud Isaacs—Country music fans will enjoy a sample of his music.
 The exhibit honors Bedford native, Forrest "Bud" Isaacs.
 Isaacs revolutionized the steel guitar.
 Click to see more.

 Who are Lawrence County's Astronauts?
-The exhibit is in the north end of the gallery.
+The permanent exhibit is in the north end of the gallery.

 McReynolds